Franco T.,

 The result: You pay twice for the same functionality.

 Two different project management tools.
 Multiple analytics platforms.
-Different CRM solutions in different departments.
+Different CRM solutions across departments.

 What you can do: Functional audit: "What can we do with Tool A?"
-Establish one as Primary, shut down the other.
+Establish one as primary and shut the other down.

 You bought a tool two years ago.
-The bill comes automatically.
-No one asks anymore if you are using it.
+The invoice arrives automatically.
+No one asks anymore whether you still use it.

 This is one of the biggest waste patterns.
 It is automated.
 It is invisible.
 It becomes a habit.

-You have 100 licenses for a tool.
-But who is really using it?
-Most SaaS providers do not give you this data voluntarily.
+You have 100 licenses for one tool.
+But who actually uses it?
+Most SaaS providers do not give you this data proactively.

-What you can do: Activate analytics.
-Monthly: Check "Top 20 inactive users."
+What you can do: Enable analytics.
+Monthly: review the "top 20 inactive users."
 Set notifications when users are inactive for 30 days.

 6. Shadow IT

-The developer has his code tool.
-The designers use another design tool.
-Finance has bought a budget tool that IT is unaware of.
+The developer has their code tool.
+Designers use another design tool.
+Finance bought a budgeting tool that IT doesn’t know about.

-What you can do: "Which SaaS subscriptions are running via your credit card?"
+What you can do: "Which SaaS subscriptions run through your credit card?"
 Establish an approval process for new tools.

-Most companies pay the standard price because they don’t negotiate.
-30-40% discounts are possible with most SaaS tools.
-Multi-year agreements bring 20-35% savings.
+Most companies pay the standard price because they do not negotiate.
+Discounts of 30–40% are possible with most SaaS tools.
+Multi-year agreements deliver 20–35% savings.

-What you can do: Every tool over 10,000 Francs must be negotiated.
-A threat to cancel is a negotiation tool: "We are looking at alternatives."
+What you can do: Every tool over 10,000 Swiss francs must be negotiated.
+The threat of cancellation is a negotiation tool: "We are looking at alternatives."

-If you look at the seven points, you see a pattern: The problem is not money.
-It's visibility.
+If you look at these seven points, you can see a pattern: The problem is not money.
+It is visibility.

-No one has the overview.
+No one has the full picture.
 No one knows what is being used.
 No one negotiates.
-No one checks.
+No one reviews.

-The waste doesn’t happen out of malice.
-It happens because it is no one's job to pay attention.
+The waste does not happen out of bad intent.
+It happens because it is no one’s job to look.

 The conclusion

-Most of it is a lack of visibility and control, not malice.
-If you know what you are paying for and what for, you can optimize.
+Most of it is a lack of visibility and control, not bad intent.
+If you know what you are paying and what for, you can optimize.

-The companies that have their SaaS costs under control are not those with the fewest tools.
-They are the ones who know what tools they have.
+The companies that have their SaaS costs under control are not the ones with the fewest tools.
+They are the ones that know which tools they have.

-It sounds trivial.
+That sounds banal.
 It is.
 But it makes the difference between 30% waste and 30% savings.

-Do you want to know where your SaaS waste lies?
-We do audits for Swiss companies – and typically find 25-35% savings potential.
+Want to know where your SaaS waste is?
+We run audits for Swiss companies—and typically identify 25–35% savings potential.
 Talk to us.